AHDB Pork has brought together more than 30 independent producers from both indoor and outdoor units to take part in

 - Maintain good fertility and minimise empty days

-- Farrow with minimal evidence of a ‘second litter drop’.
+- Farrow with minimal evidence of a ‘second parity drop’.

 Gilt Watch is an AHDB Farm Excellence initiative which uses technical events and farmer-to-farmer learning to accelerate the uptake of knowledge, and provides a framework for farmers to explore the potential impact that adopting best practice can have on their business.